-the pregnancy and follow the baby's growth and development.
+One or more ultrasounds may also be offered.
+An ultrasound uses sound waves to create a picture of the baby and helps the doctor date the pregnancy and follow the baby's growth and development.
 This test also helps determine the presence of more than one baby, the level of fluid around the baby, the health and location of the placenta and the sex of the baby.

-Your doctor may suggest more tests, including amniocentesis, a test of the fluid surrounding the baby that detects certain genetic abnormalities; chorionic villus sampling (CVS), a sampling of the baby's tissue from the fingerlike projections in the placenta; and/or a fetal non-stress test that measures the frequency of a baby's movement in the womb and how the baby's heart rate relates to the movement.
+Your doctor may suggest more tests, including amniocentesis, a test of the fluid surrounding the baby that detects certain genetic abnormalities; chorionic villus sampling (CVS), a sampling of the baby's tissue from the fingerlike projections in the placenta; and/or a fetal nonstress test that measures the frequency of a baby's movement in the womb and how the baby's heart rate relates to the movement.